buildbreakfix/slipkey/README.md

 }
 ```

-The client combines the `publicKey`, the `block`, and the `state` signature with a `nonce` and hashes the result.
-The `nonce` is randomly selected to maximize the value of the solution.
-The value of the solution is determined by the number of leading zeros in the result.
+The client then combines the `publicKey`, the `block`, and the `state` signature with a `nonce` and hashes the result.
+The `nonce` is randomly selected to maximize the value of the hashing solution.
+The score of the solution is determined by the number of leading zeros in the result.
 For example:

 ```
 Score: